 Maintaining Reproductive Health

-The structure of male reproductive system is susceptible to various factors, including lifestyle, environmental exposures, and medical conditions.
+The structure of the male reproductive system is susceptible to various factors, including lifestyle, environmental exposures, and medical conditions.
 Regular health check-ups, a balanced diet, and physical activity can support the system’s functionality.
 For example, maintaining a healthy weight supports testosterone production, while avoiding excessive heat exposure protects testicular function.
 Awareness of the male reproductive system: functions can guide individuals in taking proactive steps to safeguard their reproductive health.